-- All members of staff at Bromstone Primary School recognise that children can abuse other children; this is known as child-on-child abuse and can happen both inside and outside of school and online. - Bromstone Primary School recognises that child-on-child abuse can take many forms, including but not limited to: - $\circ$ $\;$ Bullying, including cyberbullying, prejudice-based and discriminatory bullying - Abuse in intimate personal relationships between children - Physical abuse which can include hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm

-- o Sexual violence and sexual harassment - Consensual and non-consensual sharing of nudes and semi-nude images and/or videos (also known as sexting or youth produced sexual imagery) - Causing someone to engage in sexual activity without consent, such as forcing someone to strip, touch themselves sexually, or to engage in sexual activity with a third party - Upskirting (which is a criminal offence), which typically involves taking a picture under a person's clothing without their permission, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress or alarm - Initiation/hazing type violence and rituals - Any allegations of child-on-child abuse will be recorded, investigated, and dealt with in line with this child protection policy and KCSIE (in particular, part two and five). - Bromstone Primary School adopts a zero-tolerance approach to child-on-child abuse.
+- All members of staff at Cobham Primary School recognise that children can abuse other children; this is known as child-on-child abuse and can happen both inside and outside of school and online. - Cobham Primary School recognises that child-on-child abuse can take many forms, including but not limited to: - o Bullying, including cyberbullying, prejudice-based and discriminatory bullying - Abuse in intimate personal relationships between children - Physical abuse which can include hitting, kicking, shaking, biting, hair pulling, or otherwise causing physical harm - Sexual violence and sexual harassment - Consensual and non-consensual sharing of nudes and semi-nude images and/or videos (also known as sexting or youth produced sexual imagery) - Causing someone to engage in sexual activity without consent, such as forcing someone to strip, touch themselves sexually, or to engage in sexual activity with a third party - Upskirting (which is a criminal offence), which typically involves taking a picture under a person's clothing without their permission, with the intention of viewing their genitals or buttocks to obtain sexual gratification, or cause the victim humiliation, distress or alarm - Initiation/hazing type violence and rituals - Any allegations of child-on-child abuse will be recorded, investigated, and dealt with in line with this child protection policy and KCSIE (in particular, part two and five). - Cobham Primary School adopts a zero-tolerance approach to child-on-child abuse.
 We believe that abuse is abuse and it will never be tolerated or dismissed as "just banter", "just having a laugh", "part of growing up" or "boys being boys"; this can lead to a culture of unacceptable behaviours and can create an unsafe environment for children and a culture that normalises abuse, which can prevent children from coming forward to report it. - All staff have a role to play in challenging inappropriate behaviours between children.
 Staff recognise that some child-on-child abuse issues may be affected by gender, age, ability and culture of those involved.
-For example, for gender-based abuse, girls are more likely to be victims and boys more likely to be perpetrators. - Bromstone Primary School recognises that even if there are no reported cases of child-on-child abuse, such abuse is still likely to be taking place and it may be the case that it is just not being reported.
-As such, it is important that staff speak to the DSL (or deputy) about any concerns regarding child-on-child abuse. - In order to minimise the risk of child-on-child abuse, Bromstone Primary School will: - Implement a robust anti-bullying policy, providing an age/ability appropriate PSHE and RSE curriculum, providing a range of reporting mechanisms, for example, worry boxes. - Bromstone Primary School want children to feel able to confidently report abuse and know their concerns will be treated seriously.
+For example, for gender-based abuse, girls are more likely to be victims and boys more likely to be perpetrators. - Cobham Primary School recognises that even if there are no reported cases of child-on-child abuse, such abuse is still likely to be taking place and it may be the case that it is just not being reported.
+As such, it is important that staff speak to the DSL (or deputy) about any concerns regarding child-on-child abuse. - In order to minimise the risk of child-on-child abuse, Cobham Primary School will: - o Implement a robust anti-bullying policy - o Provide age-appropriate PSHE and PSE curriculum - o Provide a range of reporting mechanisms, including worry boxes, online reporting, regular parent and family check-ins - o Provide a strong personal development curriculum that encourages children to understand their rights and responsibilities through assemblies, class discussions and information emails home. - Cobham Primary School want children to feel able to confidently report abuse and know their concerns will be treated seriously.
 All allegations of child-on-child abuse will be reported to the DSL and will be recorded, investigated, and dealt with in line with associated school policies, including child protection, anti-bullying, and behaviour.
 Pupils who experience abuse will be offered appropriate support, regardless of where the abuse takes place. - Concerns about pupils' behaviour, including child-on-child abuse taking place offsite will be responded to as part of a partnership approach with pupils' and parents/carers.
-Offsite behaviour concerns will be recorded and responded to in line with existing appropriate policies, for example anti-bullying, acceptable use, behaviour and child protection policies. - Alleged victims, alleged perpetrators and any other child affected by child-on-child abuse will be supported by: - We will take reports seriously - listening carefully - avoid victim blaming, - o providing appropriate pastoral support - working with parents/carers, reviewing educational approaches, - following procedures as identified in other policies.
+Offsite behaviour concerns will be recorded and responded to in line with existing appropriate policies, for example anti-bullying, acceptable use, behaviour and child protection policies.